Healthy Homes Assessment Pauatahanui

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to ensure that their Pauatahanui rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties are required to be fully in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords must ensure that their Pauatahanui rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely certified by 1 July 2024.

-We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager of the work which needs to be done and provide a report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of the tasks which needs to be completed, and offer an evaluation report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7,200 plus additional healthier homes associated fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of up to $7200 plus any additional healthy homes relevant fines.

-We are fully independent assessors for rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+Our company is fully independent assessors of rental property, and are fully qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779